assafmo/joincap/README.md

   main [OPTIONS]

 Application Options:
-  -v, --verbose  Explain when skiping packets or entire input files.
+  -v, --verbose  Explain when skipping packets or entire input files.
   -V, --version  Print the version and exit.
   -w=            Sets the output filename.
 If the name is '-', stdout will be used. (default: -)